RNNPose: Recurrent 6-DoF Object Pose Refinement with Robust Correspondence Field Estimation and Pose Optimization: Experiments

-\textbf{Evaluation Metrics.} We evaluate our method with ADD-(S)~\cite{hinterstoisser2012model} and AUC of ADD(-S)~\cite{xiang2017posecnn} metrics.
+\textbf{Evaluation Metrics.} We evaluate our method with the metrics ADD-(S)~\cite{hinterstoisser2012model} and AUC of ADD(-S)~\cite{XiangSNF18}.
 For the ADD-(S) metric, the mean distance between the model points transformed with the pose estimation and the ground-truth is calculated.
 With the standard ADD-(S) metric, if the mean distance is less than $10\%$ of the model diameter, the pose estimation is regarded as correct.
-In some of our experiments, we also test the performances when the threshold is set to $2\%$ or $5\%$ for stricter testing.
+In some of our experiments, we also test the performances when the threshold is set to $2\%$ or $5\%$ of the model diameter for stricter testing.
 For symmetric objects, the mean distance is computed based on closest point distances~\cite{hinterstoisser2012model}.
-When evaluating on the YCB-Video dataset, we also compute the AUC (Area Under Curve) of ADD(-S) by varying the distance threshold from 0~cm to 10~cm with step size 0.1 cm following~\cite{peng2019pvnet}.
+When evaluating on the YCB-Video dataset, we also compute the AUC (Area Under Curve) of ADD(-S) by varying the distance threshold from 0~cm to 10~cm following ~\cite{XiangSNF18}.